The combinatorial formula for open gravitational descendents: Symmetric Jenkins-Strebel stratification

-The \emph{normalization} $\NNN(G,z,\ell)$ of $(G,z,\ell)$ is the smooth, not necessarily connected graph $\coprod(G_i,\ell_i,z_i),$ where $(G_i,\ell_i)$ are the components of $\NNN(G,\ell),$ and $z_i$ are the classes of twisted spin structures with a lifting, induced by Proposition \ref{prop:spin_on_comps}.
-A half node is \emph{legal} if it is legal as a marked point in the graded structure of $\NNN(G,z).$ \end{definition} It follows from Proposition \ref{prop:streb_gives_graph} that a graded surface, together with perimeters $\{p_i\}_{i\in\I},$ defines a unique graded metric graph $(G,z,\ell),$ where $(G,\ell)$ is embedded in $K_{\B,\PP}(For_{spin}(\Sigma)),$ as in Proposition \ref{prop:streb_gives_graph} and $z$ is the class of graded spin structures which contains the graded structure of $\Sigma.$ In particular, for $(G,\ell)$ generic and effective, $Z_G=Z_{G,\ell}$ is isomorphic to $\Spin(\Sigma),$ and any element $z$ of it correspond to a unique graded structure.
+The \emph{normalization} $\NNN(G,z,\ell)$ of $(G,z,\ell)$ is the smooth, not necessarily connected graph $\coprod(G_i,\ell_i,z_i),$ where $(G_i,\ell_i)$ are the components of $\NNN(G,\ell),$ and $z_i\in \widetilde{Z}_{G_i,\ell_i}$ are induced from $z$ by Proposition \ref{prop:spin_on_comps}.
+A half node is \emph{legal} if it is legal as a marked point in the graded structure of $\NNN(G,z).$ \end{definition} It follows from Proposition \ref{prop:streb_gives_graph} that a graded surface, together with perimeters $\{p_i\}_{i\in\I},$ defines a unique graded metric graph $(G,z,\ell),$ where $(G,\ell)$ is embedded in $K_{\B,\PP}({\text{For}}_{\text{spin}}(\Sigma)),$ as in Proposition \ref{prop:streb_gives_graph} and $z$ is the class of graded spin structures which contains the graded structure of $\Sigma.$ When $(G,\ell)$ generic and effective, all possible automorphisms of $(G,\ell)$ leave all half edges in place, and may only act non trivially only on isolated contracted components, which are of genus $0.$ Thus, the action of this automorphism group on $Z_G=Z_{G,\ell}$ is trivial, and hence, in this case, $Z_G$ isomorphic to $\Spin(\Sigma),$ and any element $z$ of it corresponds to a unique graded structure.

-Moreover, by Corollary \ref{cor:spin_on_comps} in this case $Z_{G}$ is in a one to one correspondence with isomorphism classes of tuples $(\SL_1,\ldots,\SL_r)$ where each $\SL_i$ is a spin structure with a lifting on the $i^{th}$ component of $\NNN(\Sigma),$ under the constraints that all original boundary marked points are legal, for any boundary node of $\Sigma$ exactly one half is legal and every shrunk boundary is a compatible Ramond. \begin{definition} A graded spin graph $(G,z),$ with or without a metric $\ell,$ is called \emph{effective} if $G$ is effective, and $z$ is a graded spin structure in which for every shrunk component $v\in V(G),$ all boundary marked points of the isolated component in $\Norm^{-1}(v)$ are legal.
-In case $v$ is not isolated, it is equivalent to all half nodes in $(N^{\B})^{-1}(v)$ being illegal.
-An efficient graded $(G,z)$ is \emph{trivalent} if $G$ is trivalent.
+Moreover, by Corollary \ref{cor:spin_on_comps}, if in addition $G$ has no contracted boundaries, then $Z_{G}$ is in one to one correspondence with isomorphism classes of tuples $(\SL_1,\ldots,\SL_r)$ where each $\SL_i$ is a spin structure with a lifting on the $i^{th}$ component of $\NNN(\Sigma)$ such that all original boundary marked points are legal and for any boundary node of $\Sigma$ exactly one half is legal. \begin{definition} A spin ribbon graph with a lifting $(G,z),$ with or without a metric $\ell,$ is called \emph{effective} if $G$ is effective, and $z$ is a spin structure with a lifting in which for every contracted component $v\in V(G),$ all boundary marked points of the isolated component in $\Norm^{-1}(v)$ are legal.
+In case $v$ is not isolated, it is equivalent to all half nodes in $(N^{B})^{-1}(v)$ being illegal.
+An effective graded graph $(G,z)$ is \emph{trivalent} if $G$ is trivalent.
 The graph is \emph{smooth} if its underlying graph is.
+These definitions extend to the closed case, without the assumptions on boundary nodes.

 Denote by $\oSR^0$ the set of isomorphism classes of graded smooth trivalent ribbon graphs, write $\oR^0$ for the set of their underlying open ribbon graphs.
 Denote by $\oSR^0_{g,k,l}\subseteq\oSR^0$ the subset whose faces are marked $[l]$ and the boundary points are marked by $[k].$ Define $\oR^0_{g,k,l}$ similarly.